aigamstat/aigamstat.github.io/competition/index.md

 ## Eligibility:

 To be eligible for this award, the candidate must have been a full-time student (undergraduate, master's, or Ph.D.) as of the start of the paper eligibility window (Dec 6, 2022).
-The candidate must be the principal contributor to a research paper, and the advisor (or another co-author) must write a letter stating that the candidate had primary responsibility for the research and write-up.
+The candidate must be the principal contributor to the research paper, which contains work done primarily while the candidate was a student.
+The advisor (or another co-author) must write a letter stating that the candidate had primary responsibility for the research and write-up of the submission.
 The candidate must be a member of the ASA Astrostatistics Interest Group (to join, see the details on the [interest group website](../join.html)).
 Students who have previously won the Best Astrostatistics Paper award are not eligible to participate.
 The ASA has additional policies for student paper competitions; you can familiarize yourself with those [here](http://www.amstat.org/ASA/Your-Career/Student-Paper-Competitions.aspx).

 **We strongly encourage students from groups underrepresented in statistics and/or astronomy to apply!**